 Application and eligibility process:

-The Visa Everywhere Initiative is a global innovation competition that supports startups and FinTech companies by providing funding and networking opportunities to address payment and commerce challenges.
+The Visa Everywhere Initiative was a global innovation competition that supports startups and FinTech companies by providing funding and networking opportunities to address payment and commerce challenges.

 The Freed Fellowship provides a $500 micro-grant monthly to one U.S. small business owner.